The Challenge

 Key issues identified:

-- Urban territories overlapped significantly, with multiple reps calling on the same prescribers
+- Urban territories overlapped significantly, with multiple reps calling on the same pharmacies

 - High-potential rural regions had no dedicated coverage